Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 Please note that if you have skipped the creation of above variable groups in the bootstrap script (Flag `create_azdo_variable_groups` set to false), you will need to create them manually in Azure DevOps and add the variables as mentioned above.
 Please refer to the [Azure DevOps documentation](https://learn.microsoft.com/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic) for details.

 Also, make sure that the token is still valid for the run, otherwise the pipeline will fail.
-For more information refer to [Fabric Token](#passing-the-fabric-bearer-token).
+For more information refer to [Fabric Token](./issues-limitations-and-workarounds.md#passing-the-fabric-bearer-token).
+For a utility script to update the token in Azure DevOps variable group, refer to the [following](#bash-script-to-update-token-in-azdo-variable-group) section.

 With that, you are now ready to create and run the CD pipelines in Azure DevOps.
 Follow the below steps: